 Dennis Perrin, Alberta and prairies director, Christian Labour Association of Canada (CLAC)

 Dennis provides oversight and support for CLAC’s operations in Alberta, Saskatchewan, and Manitoba.
-Dennis began his career with CLAC in 2008, and has worked in its Edmonton, Fort McMurray, and Saskatoon offices.
-Dennis is now based in Edmonton and holds a bachelor of science degree in biology and environmental studies from The King’s University in Edmonton.
+Dennis began his career with CLAC in 2004, and has worked in its Edmonton, Fort McMurray, and Saskatoon offices.
+Dennis is now based in Edmonton and holds a Bachelor of Science degree in biology and environmental studies from The King’s University in Edmonton.
 He is a former member of the Saskatchewan Labour Relations Board, and is passionate about the skilled trades.
 He’s worked closely with like-minded organizations such as Skills Canada and the Canadian Apprenticeship Forum to advance the skilled trades a viable and necessary career path.

-Amanda Rosychuk, senior vice-president, Drainage Services, EPCOR, and vice-chair, Women Building Futures
+Amanda Rosychuk, senior vice-president, Drainage Services, EPCOR, and board chair, Women Building Futures

 Tony Tomkiewych, presiding officer, Provincial Apprenticeship Committee-Industrial Mechanic (Millwright)